Multiple ergodic averages along functions from a Hardy field: convergence, recurrence and combinatorial applications: Proofs of the corollaries

 \section{Proofs of the corollaries}

-In this section we explain how all the results in the introduction can be derived from \cref{thm_main}.
+In this section we explain how all the results in the introduction can be derived from Theorem~\ref{thm_main}.

-Corollary B1 follows directly from part \ref{itm_thm_main_i} of \cref{thm_main} by taking $W(t)=t$ and Corollary B2 follows directly from part \ref{itm_thm_main_iii} of \cref{thm_main} in the case of an ergodic system.
-Corollaries B3 and B4 follow from parts \ref{itm_thm_main_iii} and \ref{itm_thm_main_ii}, respectively, together with the well known fact that for any bounded sequence $a:N\to\R$,
+Corollary B1 follows directly from part \ref{itm_thm_main_i} of Theorem~\ref{thm_main} by taking $W(t)=t$ and Corollary B2 follows directly from part \ref{itm_thm_main_iii} of Theorem~\ref{thm_main} in the case of an ergodic system.
+Corollaries B3 and B4 follow from parts \ref{itm_thm_main_iii} and \ref{itm_thm_main_ii}, respectively, together with the fact that for any bounded sequence $a:\N\to\R$ taking non-negative values we have\footnote{ For completeness, we provide a proof of \eqref{eq_weightedineqaulity}: Let $c_N(M)=\frac M{W(N)}\left(w(M)-w(M+1)\right)$ if $M<N$, and $c_N(N)=\frac{Nw(N)}{W(N)}$.
+Since $w(n)$ is eventually non-increasing, $c_N(M)\geq0$ for sufficiently large $M$.
+The following identity, which can be readily checked by induction, shows that the weighted averages of $a$ are related to the unweighted averages via the coefficients $c_N(M)$: